What is Planned Parenthood? And how exactly is it funded?

 Before leaving office, President Barack Obama finalized a regulation meant to protect Planned Parenthood's federal funding.

-Since becoming president, Trump has made numerous attempts to defund the organization, including moving forward with a proposal that would require facilities that provide abortions and related services to be physically separate from clinics that are funded with federal family-planning grants.
+Since becoming president, Trump has made numerous attempts to defund the organization, including a proposal that would require facilities that provide abortions and related services to be physically separate from clinics that are funded with federal family-planning grants.

-That prompted an ongoing legal battle between the Trump administration and Planned Parenthood.

 Planned Parenthood receives funding from several sources.
-About 41 percent of its funding comes in the form of federal government reimbursements and grants through programs such as Medicaid and Title X, according the Department of Health and Human Services.
+Thirty-four percent of its funding comes in the form of federal government reimbursements and grants through programs such as Medicaid and Title X, according to the organization's 2017-2018 annual report.

 Such federal funding can cover many of the health services Planned Parenthood provides, but it cannot cover abortions, except in cases of rape, incest or when the mother's life is in danger.
 The restriction is a result of the Hyde Amendment, which Congress passed in 1976 and prohibits the use of federal funds for abortion services in the U.S.